 Alzheimer’s Is Common

 The incidence rate is the percentage likelihood of you getting Alzheimer’s in each year.
 During the year that people are age 65 there is about a 1% chance of getting Alzheimer’s.
-During the year that people are age 85 the percentage has increased to about 6%.
+During the year that people are age 85 the percentage chance has increased to about 6%.

 So, Where’s The Cure?

+Ah, yes, there’s the problem.
+“There’s the rub”, as they say.
+We don’t yet have a cure.
+Tens of billions of dollars and euros are spent each year looking for a cure, or even just a better treatment.
+But we don’t have one yet.
 Dr. Daniel Skovronsky, president of Lilly Research Labs, has been quoted as saying that the complexity of Alzheimer’s disease poses one of the most difficult medical challenges of our time.

 An Ounce of Prevention…

-As a person with Alzheimer’s moves through time, at some point along the way those who know and love them, who care about them, step up and into helping more and more.
+As a person with Alzheimer’s moves through time, at some point along the way those who know and love them, who care about them, step up and begin helping them more and more.
 These saintly individuals have come to be called “caregivers” in the medical care system.
 Outside the formalism of medical care there must be better descriptors.
 Angels?
 God’s most wonderful people?
 They are referred to by a this special, specific “caregiver” term because they give care to the Alzheimer’s sufferer.
 However, over time in a different way, they need help and support for themselves.
-The behavioral confusion of Alzheimer’s and the resulting care needs weigh heavily on these caregivers.
+The behavioral confusion of Alzheimer’s and the resulting care needed weigh heavily on these caregivers.
 If you know someone caring for a person with Alzheimer’s, lend them a hand now and then.
 A bit of respite.
 A break.

 Success Will Come